-When I was in my mid-twenties two trainers, at different times, recommended I turn professional in tennis, as I showed promising tendencies.
+When I was in my mid-twenties, two trainers, at different times, recommended I turn professional in tennis, as I showed promising tendencies.
 I didn’t turn professional in the end (it is too long a story to spread here).
-The biggest problem was that I started playing when I was already twenty-three.
-When I was hitting well I wanted to know, what exactly I was doing and what I was doing differently from when I was not hitting well.
+The biggest problem was that I started playing when I was already over twenty.
+When I was hitting well, I wanted to know what exactly I was doing and what I was doing differently from when I was not hitting well.
 I also wanted to understand, how other good players hit the ball, the professionals especially.
 This “want-to-know” trait seems buried deep inside me.
 Though I was persevering and steadfast, for nearly thirty years I couldn’t fathom tennis.
-I was squirming inside.
+I was squirming.
 Many things, which I had been told (and often sold) in about my first fifteen years of playing tennis, were too round-about, or even incorrect.
 In that first leg of my tennis journey, I spent more than a thousand dollars on books, videos, classes, and lessons.
 At first, I wanted to believe in all that I studied.
 After all, who wants to write off investments?
 I learned through disappointment that when investing in knowledge, you have to stay aware and attentive; you have to be willing to forsake the straw you hold onto, if you want to move forward.
-Probably this applies just the same to all kinds of investments, as money investments.
+Probably this applies just the same to all kinds of investments.
 Finally, I let go, as I recognized nobody dared to wander too far from respected teachings, from what everybody repeated.
 I realized I was stuck in common tennis jargon.
 Being on my own, my struggle continued without apparent improvements.
 I just recognized many things that did not work.
 Yet I was a truth seeker; now I had also turned into a truth seeker in tennis.
-Tennis became a strand in the background of my life; I could only give it a minor place in my spare time, as I had to shoulder all typical responsibilities.
+Tennis became one of two strands in the background of my life; I could only give it a minor place in my spare time, as I had to shoulder all typical responsibilities.

-Then life took turns; it seemed to have forgotten me and especially my ambitions.
-Somehow, I started technical documentations for work in the IT field.
+Then life took turns; it seemed to have forgotten about me and especially my ambitions.
+Somehow, I started technical documentations for work, in the IT field.
 I continued to write.
 Later, I started to write about tennis, too.
 The first thousand pages (or so), spanning the next twelve years, after I started writing about tennis, were for the trash bin.
-Usually I prepared my weekly hour (actually less) on the tennis court and evaluated it afterward.
+Usually I prepared my weekly hour (sometimes less) on the tennis court and evaluated it afterward.
 I tried to formulate some new ideas how it would fit together, which mostly led to frustration in the next tennis session.
 Instead of building up my strokes, I lost them.
-So I had to play instinctively again; for the moment I had to renounce finding a common denominator for the tennis-stroke, which would reflect both, my imagination and my actual play.
+So I had to play instinctively again; for quite a while I had to renounce finding a common denominator for the tennis-stroke, which would reflect both, my imagination and my actual playing.
 Resetting my skills to my old level let me stagnate.

 Well, freedom was my incentive to write.
 Before I started to investigate tennis, I already was a truth seeker.
 I, you – we all – are here only temporary.
 We just pass through and share something that we deem worthwhile in between.
 While sharing is good, we all have our needs that we must take care of, without exception.
 So, while it sounds nice “to do without ever expecting anything in return”, in truth no one can live up to this, as physical needs demand something in return somewhere.
 We may be able to leave this unspecified, to not expect (specifics) in a given situation, but we cannot ignore some return.
 No one can.
 A book-market where books are required to be free to qualify for a marketing campaign is going downhill.
 As I travel in the opposite direction, I won’t participate.
 Then it is better to write for a few people only.
 However, writers should have some trust and write down what presses them.
 By defying the social consciousness, by staying impartial, their writing may turn out enlivening.